airbnb/plog/README.md

 We use JSON objects with the following fields:

-- type: String.
+- `type`: String.
 Only very few values are acceptable due to our pipeline splitting event streams by type.
-- uuid: String.
+- `uuid`: String.
-- host: String.
+- `host`: String.
-- timestamp: int64.
+- `timestamp`: Number.
+Milliseconds since Epoch.
-- data: String→String map or String.
+- `data`: Object.
+Arbitrary.

 ## Statistics